StructCoder: Structure-Aware Transformer for Code Generation: More Implementation Details

 For the ablation study, the learning rate was set to 2e-4 when training from scratch and 1e-5 for finetuning, and the beam size was set to 5.
 For the auxiliary tasks of DFP and APP, we use the first 8 and next 32 bits of the last hidden state representation, respectively for the ablation study.

-\subsection{Sequence lengths}
+\subsection{Sequence Lengths}

-To facilitate minibatch training with available resources, we set max no. of DFG variables in input to 65, max no. of AST leaves to 250, and max root-leaf path length to 17 (by trimming paths from the root's side).
-We set the maximum source length (no. of code/text tokens) to 400 for pretraining, 320 for translation, 320 and 600 for text-to-code generation on CONCODE and APPS.
-We set maximum target length to 400 for pretraining, 256 for translation, 150 and 512 for text-to-code generation on CONCODE and APPS respectively.
+The main paper lists the maximum lengths used for the source and target.
 We used the same sequence lengths as StructCoder for finetuning CodeT5 on APPS.
 The results of CodeT5 on CodeXGLUE tasks were borrowed from \citet{wang2021codet5} where the maximum source and target lengths were set to 512 and 256, respectively.
-On the code translation tasks, GraphCodeBERT \citep{guo2020graphcodebert} sets maximum source and target lengths to 256 and maximum number of DFG variables to 64.
+On the code translation tasks, GraphCodeBERT \citep{guo2020graphcodebert} sets the maximum source and target lengths to 256 and the maximum number of DFG variables to 64.

-\subsection{Other details}
+\subsection{Other Details}

 All the hyperparameters discussed above were set either based on CodeT5's implementation, or in rare cases, by observing the progression in validation performance for a few steps, or by choosing the ones with best validation performance after a few trials.
-We used Pytorch \citep{paszke2019pytorch} and Huggingface\footnote{https://huggingface.co/transformers/} \citep{wolf-etal-2020-transformers} libraries to implement our model.
 The code for generating ASTs and DFGs is built using tree-sitter \footnote{https://github.com/tree-sitter/py-tree-sitter} and is also adapted from \url{https://github.com/microsoft/CodeBERT/tree/master/GraphCodeBERT}.
-The random generators were seeded for each experiment in the `set\_seed()' function.
+The random generators were seeded in the `set\_seed()' function for each experiment.
 We ran our experiments on an Ubuntu 18.04 server with 4 RTX 8000 GPUs with 48GB memory on each GPU.
 We used all 4 GPUs for pretraining and 2 GPUs for the finetuning experiments.

-\subsection{Model size}
+\subsection{Model Size}